OtherRealms/Shot-Manager-Guide/source/index.rst

 .. image:: Macros.JPG

 Macros in Shot Manager are a list of RNA or Python Rules to be executed manually on click.
-These are useful when working with multiple settings without needing to assign RNA Rules to shots.
+These are useful when working with multiple settings without needing to assign RNA Rules to Shots.
 For example, enabling/disabling camera overlays or a rig bind pose position.
 Macros can be made revertable by setting RNA default values.
 For python rules, macro's and use variable overrides on execution and variable default values on revert.